 b) Death or subsequent incapacity of the individual.

-c) Termination of legal personality.
+c) Extinction of legal personality.

 d) Dissolution of forms of organized collective activity.